KasparEtter/ef1p/internet/index.md

 we first need to understand what "building on the layer below" means.
 [Digital data](https://en.wikipedia.org/wiki/Digital_data)
 can be copied perfectly from one memory location to another.
-The implementation of a specific protocol receives a chunk of data known as the payload from the layer above and wraps it with the information required to fulfill its purpose in the so-called header.
+The implementation of a specific protocol receives a chunk of data, known as the payload, from the layer above and wraps it with the information required to fulfill its purpose in the so-called header.
 The payload and header then become the payload for the layer below, where another protocol specifies a new set of headers to be added.